Thursday, December 21, 2023

 Most interestingly, the book of Esther does not mention God! (which seems like the sort of thing a biblical book ought to do).
 Mind you, the reader is drawn into noticing an unlikely series of chance occurrences (Vashti disses her husband, the king cannot sleep, he chances upon the moment that matters out of the vast royal annals, etc.).
 Is David Clines right in describing what he calls “deliverance by coincidence”?
 “The chance occurrences have a cumulative effect.
 Each incident, regarded by itself, might well appear the result of chance – but taken together, they all converge upon one point, the guiding hand of the Great Unnamed.”
 “The holes in the story are God-shaped.”

+Church people love this sort of thing.
 I’m fond of this – and not.
 We experience God, generally, as hidden, unseen, not obvious – and so learning to discern God where God isn’t explicitly named is the life of faith.
 And yet it’s too fatalistic if taken to the extreme.
 Clines offers a corrective: “Without Esther’s and Mordecai’s courage and craft the coincidences would have fallen to the ground; and without the coincidences, all the wit in the world would not have saved the Jewish people.”

-This reminds me of Sam Wells’s reading.
+This reminds me of Sam Wells’s seemingly different reading.
 He points out that the story happens just a few weeks before Passover.
 “Here is the bitter irony.
 If the Jews were to wait for Passover for their deliverance, it would be too late.
 If they were to survive, the Jews had to make their own story.”
 Pluck, improvision, guts, planning: get busy – and maybe the luck falls into place and you survive.

 Our Epistle, James 5:13-20, reminds me of a marvelous moment when I was awoken to a more biblical ministry.
 One of my members asked me to lunch at McDonald’s.
 He read this text to me, and asked “Shouldn’t we be going to the sick and anointing them with oil?”
 After a few days, when I’d gotten my anointing oil organized, we went to a man in severe pain with bone cancer.
 We prayed, and anointed him.
 The church being the church.